The Bachelor of Applied Science (BAS) in

 meet the needs of non-traditional students in the

-community; it features a combination of online
+community; it can be 100% online or through a combination of online

 and half online/half face-to-face, and hybrid